 By the beginning of the new millennium, the track was in financial trouble and there was a serious risk that it might have to close altogether.
 To the rescue came Ray Irwin, the then-owner of Blackhawk Farms Raceway and a committed road-racer himself.
 In March 2003 he completed the purchase of Heartland Park Topeka and began some immediate improvements.
 He remodelled the Heartland Park Topeka tower suites, revamped the drainage system in the staging lanes, resealed and resurfaced the staging lanes behind the HPT corporate tower, poured new concrete around concession areas and laid asphalt on the major pedestrian traffic areas on either side of the corporate tower.

-In 2005 Irwin score a major coup by securing a three-year contract to host the SCCA National Run-offs, starting in 2006.
-The event, which sees the best amateur racers from across the USA come together for a winner-take-all Championship shootout, had traditionally taken place at Road Atlanta and then Mid Ohio.
+In 2005, Irwin scored a victory by securing a three-year contract to host the SCCA National Run-offs, starting in 2006.
+The event, which sees the best amateur racers from across the USA come together for a winner-take-all Championship shootout, had traditionally taken place at Road Atlanta and then Mid-Ohio.

-In preparation for the event, Irwin secured funding from Topeka City Council in order to facilitate further refurbishments, including a complete resurfacing of the course.
+In preparation for the event, Irwin secured funding from Topeka City Council to facilitate further refurbishments, including a complete resurfacing of the course.
 The funds came in the form of Sales Tax Revenue (STAR) bonds, which see the city able to claim back from the state the revenue from sales taxes in a defined area around the circuit.
-The $15 million renovation included a new south paddock covering 20+ acres, 33 permanent garages, new registration, spectator, tyre servicing and technical inspection buildings, the latter of which also housed showers and restrooms for competitors.
-A two-story road course time and scoring tower overlooked the new developments, which also included small revisions to the Turns 0/1/2 areas.
+The $15 million renovation completed a new south paddock covering 22 acres, 33 permanent garages, Registration Building, Maintenance Building, and Technical Inspection buildings that also houses complete showers and restrooms for all attendees.
+A two-story road course Timing and Scoring Tower overlooked the new developments, which also included small revisions to the Turns Alpha/1/2 areas.

-The Run-Offs were generally well-received, save for some relatively minor 'first event' glitches which were sorted in subsequent events.
-In 2008 further track modifications were made following feedback from the drivers, creating a faster flowing circuit.
-Turns 1 and 2 were opened up to create an elongated 'S' bend, while the Turn 8 chicane was eliminated altogether (though retained for motorcycle use).
+The Run-Offs were generally well-received.
+In 2008, further track modifications were made following feedback from the drivers, creating a faster flowing circuit.
+Turns 1 and 2 were opened to create an elongated 'S' bend, while the Turn 8 chicane was altered to accommodate different courses for vehicles and motorcycles.

 The proposed solution was a novel one: another STAR bond would be issued – this time over a much wider area which included a busy shopping mall – releasing the necessary funds for the council to purchase the track from Irwin and pay off the debts.
 Established tax receipts showed the revised bond area would this time be able to cover the costs.
 With the state and Irwin's Jayhawk Racing on board with the plan, Topeka City Council agreed the purchase in August 2014, with the intention of subsequently leasing the facility out to an experienced track management company.

 The plan has proved controversial, with opponents unhappy at the taxpayer-funded purchase.
 A group organised a petition calling for a public vote on the deal, though this was subsequently ruled invalid by a Shawnee County judge.
-The petition organisers have filed an appeal, due to be heard two days before a deadline set by the bank on foreclosure.
-However, it does seem likely that the deal will be concluded and the circuit will pass into public ownership in spring 2015.
+The petition organisers had filed an appeal, due to be heard two days before a deadline set by the bank on foreclosure, which was also shot down by Shawnee County judges.